Travel to South Africa for a unique opportunity on a truly diverse veterinary programme!

 This section of the programme gives participants the chance to work with a range of livestock species at local commercial farms, including pigs, sheep and cattle.

-This experience can be invaluable to those wanting to work with animals in the future, with lots of practice handling and treating large farm animals.
+This experience can be invaluable to those wanting to work with large animals in the future, with lots of practice handling and treating large farm animals.

 Injecting, dipping and providing other preventative healthcare to a range of livestock species.

 Learning about common diseases in livestock, and learning about illnesses and diseases specific to South Africa.

 Treating and preventing endo + ecto-parasites in livestock.

 Hoof trimming - sheep and goats.